Deputy Secretary Sherman says US 'doubling down' on Pacific

 Associated Press

-WELLINGTON, New Zealand (AP) — The United States is doubling down on its investment in the Pacific, said U.S. Deputy Secretary of State Wendy Sherman on Tuesday as she concluded a five-nation visit to the region.
+WELLINGTON, New Zealand (AP) — The United States is doubling down on its investment in the Pacific, U.S. Deputy Secretary of State Wendy Sherman said Tuesday as she concluded a five-nation visit to the region where China has been making inroads.

 “The future will be written here in the Pacific,” Sherman said at an agreement-signing event in New Zealand’s capital, Wellington.